Here you’ll find links to all my channels, past and present, all in one place.

 - Dr Emily Grossman, my wife and partner in many things, such as our workshops on Climate Change, Relationships and Neurodifferences and more.

-- Extinction Rebellion : I was a highly active musician in the Climate Protest movement Extinction Rebellion in 2019-20, feeling a particular alignment with the first demand of “Tell The Truth.”
+- Extinction Rebellion : I am a highly active musician in the Climate Protest movement.
 I was also involved in a supportive role with XR Scientists, especially since Emily was a co-founder

 - BBC Radio Devon : Since 2017 I have been a regular on BBC Radio Devon, first on Pause For Thought, then as Artist in Residence for the fortnightly Arts and Culture show and currently as a regular discussion guest, speaking on a number of topics from Queerness to protest.